What Is a Social Gaming Room?

 FAQ

 Is a social gaming room the same as an escape room?
-It is the same family of experience, packaged to be compact, low-staff and re-themeable – easier for a venue to install and run.
+It is the same family of experience, packaged to be space-efficient, low-staff and re-themeable – easier for a venue to install and run.

 How big does it need to be?
 A single attraction works in roughly 5-8 m²; you can grow from one to several.